Roger W. Griffith, P.E.

 When the flow rate of a showerhead is less than the minimum flow rate of the corresponding shower valve, the potential for scalding increases for the following reasons: [Read more…]

-Filed Under: Hot Water Scalding, Hot Water Systems, International Plumbing Code, Plumbing Tagged With: Showerheads
+Filed Under: Hot Water Scalding, Hot Water Systems, International Plumbing Code, Plumbing Systems Tagged With: Showerheads

 Roger W. Griffith appointed to ICC Plumbing/Mechanical/Fuel Gas Code Action Committee